Exactly Soluble Model of a 3D Symmetry Protected Topological Phase of Bosons with Surface Topological Order: From 2D anyon model to lattice Hamiltonian - Technical Details and Physical Picture

-The wave function hence contains three different colors of loops corresponding to the three species of fermions.
-Any two colors can merge into the third, in accordance with the fusion rules of the TQFT.
 Each loop configuration comes with a specific phase due to the twisting and intertwining of the fermion world-lines.
 Since this twisting may depend on the angle of view, in order to calculate the phase, we need to pick a particular projection of the 3D wolrd-lines onto 2D ones.
 The projection we will use is shown in Fig.\ref{schematic}.
 Having fixed a projection, the phase factor can be obtained using the braiding rules (as shown in Fig.\ref{braiding}) given by the $R$ matrix:\cite{Note4} \be

 \ee

 Isolated loops can shrink to the vacuum without an extra phase factor (the quantum dimension of our fermions is 1).
 The ground state wave function is a superposition of all allowed loop configurations weighted by the corresponding phase factor.
 When the system has a surface, the same graphical rules can be used to determine the wave function for the loop gas after fixing the projection.